ejulianbravo/hello_world/README.md

 #update_2025
 Updating this readme today.
 Working on vectors and arrays.
-Learning how to call LLM functions into R.
+Learning how to call LLM functions into R. I still don't know Pyhton.